 - It seems I can't accomplish anything without a deadline!

 - Uncertainty makes me feel stuck, and I'll admit, sometimes I just want to quit.

-Do you answer YES to 3 or more questions above?
+Do you resonate with 3 or more statements above?

 Who You Are